carpedavid/heroictales/content/settings/lotc/_index.md

 date: 2020-11-30T13:38:03-05:00
 draft: false
 tags: []
-description: "Fantastic Tales of honor, ancestors, and adventure."
+description: "Fantastic tales of honor, ancestors, and adventure."
 summary: "Fight fearsome yōkai, defend your clan, honor your ancestors, and explore a fantastic world inspired by the legends of feudal Japan."
 author: "David Garrett"